 For example, if you’re getting surgery, the good faith estimate could include the cost of the surgery, any lab services or tests, and the anesthesia used during the operation.
-But, in some instances, items or services related to the surgery that are scheduled separately, like pre-surgery appointments or physical therapy in the weeks after the surgery, might not be included in the good faith estimate.
+But in some instances, items or services related to the surgery that are scheduled separately, like pre-surgery appointments or physical therapy in the weeks after the surgery, might not be included in the estimate.

-- Provide the good faith estimate before an item or service is scheduled, within certain timeframes.
+- Your good faith estimate before an item or service is provided, within certain timeframes.

-- Provide the good faith estimate in a way that’s accessible to you.
+- Your estimate in a way that’s accessible to you.

 Insurance ID cards

-Starting in 2022, new pricing information will be shown on any physical or electronic plan or insurance identification card (ID) provided to you.
+Starting in 2022, new pricing information will be shown on any physical or electronic insurance identification card (ID) provided to you.